 - Rinse the wound under water for several minutes

 - Apply pressure to the puncture wound using a clean dressing until the bleeding ceases

 - Apply some kind of antibiotic topical cream

 To find out how Accident Claims UK can help you file a negligence personal injury claim against a responsible party, please get in touch with one of our advisers today.

-You could suffer several types of injury if you are involved in an accident where barbed wire or razor wire is present.
+You could suffer several types of injury if you are involved in an accident where broken barbed wire or razor wire is present.
 Some of the most common injuries include the following:

 - Skin being sliced open which results in bleeding.
-This type of laceration can be deep, causing soft tissue and muscle damage.
+This type of laceration injury can be deep, causing muscle and soft tissue damage.
 A deeper laceration caused by razor wire may result in more severe damage to nerves which could affect mobility.
 Extremely severe lacerations could also sever veins and arteries which could prove fatal.
 Lacerations often require stitches or in severe cases, surgery may be necessary.
 If this type of injury becomes infected, it could lead to more serious health issues and could leave an injured party with permanent scarring

 - Should the injury be deep enough to touch a bone and the item which caused a puncture would is dirty, it could lead to a serious infection.
-A puncture wound to the foot caused by barbed wire lying on the ground will not only be extremely painful, it could also mean the injured party is unable to walk until the wound heals.
+A puncture wound to the foot caused by barbed wire lying on the ground will not only be extremely painful, but it could also mean the injured party is unable to walk until the wound heals.
 Medical attention should always be sought if you tread on barbed wire and it punctures the soul of your shoe, leaving you injured

 For more information on how Accident Claims UK can assist you when it comes to establishing responsibility for a barbed wire or razor wire injury, please discuss your case with one of our advisers today.